 We do not have a fixed dividend distribution ratio.
 PRC laws require that dividends be paid only out of our distributable profits.
 Distributable profits are our after-tax profits, less appropriations to statutory and other reserves that we are required to make.
+For details of our dividend policy, see "Financial Information - Dividend Policy."
 Pursuant to our Articles of Association, our Board may declare dividends in the future after taking into account our results of operations, financial conditions, cash requirements and availability, and other factors as it may deem relevant at such time.
 Any declaration and payment as well as the amount of dividends will be subject to our constitutional documents, applicable PRC laws and approval by our Shareholders.